As a former dentist and an expert in the field of sleep disorders, Dr. Avi Weisfogel outlines some of the most common methods of treating sleep apnea:

 If you believe you may have sleep apnea it’s best to go see your doctor as soon as possible.
 Your doctor will assess the type and severity of the condition and prescribe a treatment options based upon that.

 Continuous Positive Airway Pressure

 Continuous positive airway pressure (CPAP) is the most common treatment for moderate to severe obstructive sleep apnea.
 This treatment option is a mode of respiratory ventilation involving the use of a specially designed mask.
 This mask is connected to a pump that continuously pumps air through the nasal passage to keep the airway open.

-There are currently over 100 different oral devices available for the treatment of sleep apnea.
+Dr. Avi Weisfogel recognizes that there are currently over 100 different oral devices available for the treatment of sleep apnea.
 There oral appliances are worn in the mouth similar to the way that a sports mouth guard is worn or an orthodontic device.
 These oral appliances are designed to hold the lower jaw forward and keep the airway open, preventing the tongue and upper airway muscles from collapsing.
 Oral appliances are often used as a first line of treatment for mild to moderate obstructive sleep apnea.
 After assessing your sleep apnea, your dentist will pick the oral appliance best suited for you.